 While parenting methods of the Victorians may leave a lot to be desired, it’s clear that this experience helped to mould William into an ambitious and fearless young man.

 On his return, having been shipwrecked three times, a 21-year-old William purchased a printing company and set up shop in Horncastle.
-It is that event, back in 1878, which laid the foundations of Mortons of Horncastle.
+It is that event, back in 1878, which laid the foundations of Mortons.
 Over the following years, Mortons extended out across the country, and developed pioneering print technology.
 William even decided to buy out his father’s business, a printers and stationers in Boston, Lincolnshire, and allow his old man to retire in peace.

 The fall and rise – Despite surviving the strains of the First World War and the Wall Street crash, when William died in 1934 the empire he’d built began to crumble without him.

 In the late 1950’s the bankrupt remains of the company were purchased by Charles Edward Sharpe, owner of the Market Rasen Mail.
-With both the Horncastle News and Woodhall Spa News facing closure, Charles consolidated his assets to save the publications and Mortons of Horncastle was revived as a printer and publisher of several Lincolnshire local newspapers.
+With both the Horncastle News and Woodhall Spa News facing closure, Charles consolidated his assets to save the publications and Mortons was revived as a printer and publisher of several Lincolnshire local newspapers.

 Mortons is reinvented – Acquisitions and launches expanded Mortons’ reach into local news media and this was accompanied by significant investment in print equipment that quickly saw the company become a UK market leader.